solana-labs/solana/docs/src/api/http.md

 Although not a JSON RPC API, a `GET /health` at the RPC HTTP Endpoint provides a health-check mechanism for use by load balancers or other network infrastructure.
-This request will always return a HTTP 200 OK response with a body of "ok", "behind" or "unknown" based on the following conditions:
+This request will always return a HTTP 200 OK response with a body of "ok", "behind" or "unknown":

-1. If one or more `--known-validator` arguments are provided to `solana-validator` - "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest known validator, otherwise "behind". "unknown" is returned when no slot information from known validators is not yet available.
-2. "ok" is always returned if no known validators are provided.
+- `ok`: The node is within `HEALTH_CHECK_SLOT_DISTANCE` slots from the latest cluster confirmed slot
+- `behind { distance }`: The node is behind `distance` slots from the latest cluster confirmed slot where `distance > HEALTH_CHECK_SLOT_DISTANCE`
+- `unknown`: The node is unable to determine where it stands in relation to the cluster

 ## JSON RPC API Reference